GuidoJeuken-6512/lambda/docs/documentation_en.md

 - The firmware version is considered: sensors/entities are only created if they are compatible with the selected firmware.
 - If the number of boilers or heating circuits is set to 0, no corresponding entities are created.

+## Room Thermostat Control

+The integration offers room thermostat control, which allows using external temperature sensors for each heating circuit:

+- Activation via the `room_thermostat_control` option during setup or in the options
+- After activation, an additional configuration step is displayed where a temperature sensor can be selected for each configured heating circuit
+- The selected sensors are stored in the `options` dict of the config entry
+- The measured temperatures are transmitted via Modbus to the corresponding registers of the heat pump
+- The heat pump uses these values instead of its internal measurements for heating circuit control
+- The transmission occurs automatically at regular intervals (configured via `ROOM_TEMPERATURE_UPDATE_INTERVAL`)

+## Home Assistant 2025.3 Compatibility

+The integration has been optimized for Home Assistant 2025.3:

+- Use of the latest `DataUpdateCoordinator` pattern for efficient data updates
+- Proper typing of all methods and variables with Python type annotations
+- Consistent use of `async`/`await` for non-blocking operations
+- Improved error handling according to Home Assistant standards
+- Modern configuration flows with `vol.Schema`
+- Optimized translations in the new format
+- Efficient resource management through automatic unloading of unused components

 ## Workflow

 1. **Setup (`async_setup_entry` in `__init__.py`)**: